 You can make a pot of this for dinner and bring leftovers for lunch—believe me, you’ll want seconds.
 Improvise on this recipe by adding extra spice for a kick or tossing in extra veggies such as squash, zucchini, and shredded carrots.

 This colorful and scrumptious salad features soba noodles, crunchy rice noodles, red bell pepper, edamame, and carrots—all piled high in a portable mason jar, making it a perfect go-to lunch option.

 Need more inspiration on ways to make your school day kind?
-Sign up for TeachKind’s Lesson of the Week e-mails!
+Join TeachKind’s mailing list!